JuliaData/DataFrames.jl/docs/src/man/basics.md

    6 │ Economics  female           4  Anam       Dehradoon
 ```

-However, there are some scenarios in DataFrames.jl, when we naturally want a broadcasting-like behaviour,
+There are some scenarios in DataFrames.jl, when we naturally want a broadcasting-like behaviour,
 but do not allow for the use of `.` operation.
-These operations are based on `=>` syntax.
-Lets have a look on
-some examples:
+In such cases a so-called pseudo-broadcasting
+is performed for user convenience.
+We have already seen it in examples of `DataFrame` constructor.
+Below we show pseudo-broadcasting at work in the `insertcols!` function, that inserts
+a column into a data frame in an arbitrary position.

-Adding columns to the data frames in our desired place.
-In this example we are creating a column `:Country`
+In the example below we are creating a column `:Country` with the `insertcols!` function.
-with function `insertcols!`and then it is broadcasted to all rows in the output data frame:
+Since we pass a scalar `"India"` value of the column it is broadcasted to all rows in the output data frame:

 ```jldoctest dataframe
 julia> insertcols!(df1, 1, :Country => "India")